 Sadly, it is under threat too, as most tourists don’t buy anything from the market, and most of the locals now live in nearby Mestre.
 Consider buying something from here for lunch or eating nearby.

 Eat Cicchetti for Lunch And/Or Dinner

-The streets around the market have some great places to eat, with some of the best bacari bars selling delicious cicchetti.
+The streets around the market have some great places to eat, where you can enjoy the delicious food in Venice at some of the best bacari bars selling delicious cicchetti.
 Cicchetti are rather like Spanish tapas, served in small plates or as a slice of bread with a tasty topping.
 Check out Cantina do Mori (a favourite of Casanova), Cantina do Spade or WEnice for seafood and wine.